 The Influence of Mysticism on Human Life

-Therefore, Iran’s culture is abundantly indebted its richness to the mysticism and Sufism that is still deeply rooted in its present cultural condition.
+Therefore, Iran’s culture is abundantly indebted its richness of mysticism and Sufism which is still deeply rooted in its present cultural condition.
 Knowing mysticism helps to examine today’s society in Iran as well as other fields impacting people’s lives.